 If a permit holder plans to work in Saint Lucia for the long term, they might consider applying for citizenship.

 Globalization Partners offers the resources you need to grow your business abroad.
-Our team will provide guidance on entry visas and work permits to keep your business practices compliant.
 Get in touch with our team today to learn more about our expansion services.